lowdefy/lowdefy-example-survey/README.md

 - Clone this repository or copy the content of the `lowdefy.yaml` into a `lowdefy.yaml` file in your local folder.
 - Create a Google sheet and share the sheet with a GService API account, see [the getting started tutorial](https://docs.lowdefy.com/tutorial-start) or [the Google sheets Lowdefy docs](https://docs.lowdefy.com/GoogleSheet) for an in depth guide on linking a Google sheet.
 - Create `.env` file and set both the `LOWDEFY_SECRET_SHEETS_CLIENT_EMAIL` and `LOWDEFY_SECRET_SHEETS_PRIVATE_KEY` environment variables.
 (Make sure to never commit your secrets to your code repository.)
-- Run the Lowdefy CLI from the cloned repository folder `npx lowdefy@latest dev`.
+- In the command console, navigate to your project folder and run the Lowdefy CLI: `npx lowdefy@latest dev`.

 ## Deploying this example